Hong Kong Diploma of Secondary Education

-Under the NSS (New Senior Secondary) academic structure, pupils are required to study four compulsory "core subjects" (Chinese and English languages, mathematics and liberal studies) and choose between one to four elective subjects (the majority with two to three subjects) among the 20 available.
-However, on 31 March 2021, it has been announced that liberal studies will be renamed "citizenship and social development", and the curriculum will be changed, starting from 2021-2022 academic year and 2024 DSE.
+Under the NSS academic structure, pupils are required to study four compulsory "Core Subjects" (Chinese Language, English Language, Mathematics, and Liberal Studies) and one to four "Elective Subjects" (the majority with two to three subjects) among the twenty available.
+On the 31 March 2021, it was announced that Liberal Studies would be renamed Citizenship and Social Development and have its curriculum revamped starting from the 2024 HKDSEE.

 Background and administration

 Under the NSS, a number of subjects in the HKCEE and the HKALE have been combined to suit the varying interests and talents of students.
 School pupils study both core (compulsory) subjects and elective subjects.
-Most candidates in the HKDSE sit all four core subjects plus two or three electives to satisfy local university admission requirements.
+Most candidates in the HKDSEE sit all four core subjects plus two or three electives to satisfy local university admission requirements.

-In many HKDSE subjects, each student studies the Compulsory Part and a module of the student's choice, the Elective Part, which concentrates on a specific topic or skill.
-While in certain subjects such as Mathematics, students are only required to study the Compulsory Part, while the Elective Modules are voluntary.
+In some HKDSE subjects, each student studies the Compulsory Part along with an Extended Module of that subject of the student's choice, or in other cases, an Elective Part, which concentrates on a specific topic or skill.
+While in certain subjects such as Mathematics, students are only required to study the Compulsory Part, the Elective Modules are voluntary.
 As such, an Elective Part forms a part of the subject curriculum, whereas an Extended module is designed for students with specific aims or those who have higher abilities who may want additional knowledge and skills.
-The selection of offerings for both Elective Parts and Modules varies from school to school, for example, some schools offer both M1 (Extended Module 1) and M2 for Mathematics, while others may offer only the Compulsory Part.
+The selection of offerings for both varies from school to school.
+For example, some schools offer both Extended Modules 1 and 2 for Mathematics, while others may offer only the Compulsory Part.